ksu-is/FileMoodReading/Projectroadmap.md

 # Roadmap

-- Develop the Readme.md file
+- Develop the Readme.md file DONE

-- Find Related Repository and Evaluate
+- Find Related Repository and Evaluate DONE

-- Find and Evaluate Example Programs
+- Find and Evaluate Example Programs DONE

-- Find words that are affiliated with mood of writing
+- Choose which file reader to use with program DONE

-- Develop the example .txt file with found words
+- Develop the example .txt file

 - Develop the program to read the .txt file and evaluate the mood